TerraFirmaCraft/TerraFirmaCraft/README.md

 + To enable debug logging, set your run config to include this argument: `-Dlog4j.configurationFile=../debug_log4j2_client.xml` or `_server`.
 + To auto-run the python script before every launch:
     1. Add a python run configuration (named `generateResources`) that runs the script with a python 3 interpreter with the root of the project set as run directory.
-    2. In the (java) `run client` run config, add a 'Before launch' step of type `Run another configuration` and select `generateResources` there.
+    2. In the (Java) `run client` run config, add a 'Before launch' step of type `Run another configuration` and select `generateResources` there.
     3. Move the new `run 'Python 'generateResources''` task to before the `Build` step.
     4. Done.
 Whenever you launch the client, it will first run the python script now.
 You'll see it appear in the run tab.